pascuale2/ChatGPT-Prompt-Templates/README.md

 Key requirements:
 1.1) Variable and Method Conventions: Private variables are prefixed with an underscore (_), and no private keyword is used.
 The same rule applies to private methods.
-1.2) Namespace Consistency: Use KOVR.Runtime as the namespace.
+1.2) Namespace Consistency: Use [Insert Namespace Here] as the namespace.
 1.3) Code Quality: Write clean, modern, and organized code with descriptive variable and method names.
 Avoid unnecessary comments unless clarification is needed.
 1.4) Global Variables: Minimize or eliminate them.
 1.5) "Magic Numbers": Avoid them by using constants or configurations instead.